 Just like with most things, the prices of home saunas vary depending on the quality of the units.
-You can find very basic ones for around $1,000, and top of the line multi-person saunas for $5,000 and up.
+You can find very basic ones for around $1,000 to $1,500, and top of the line multi-person saunas for $5,000 to $10,000 and up.
 It's a matter of figuring out what your budget is and taking it from there.

 Another factor of course is the size of the sauna.
 For obvious reasons, a 1-2 person sauna will not be as expensive as a 5-6 person unit, assuming all other factors are equal.
 Why?
 Because there is more wood, more heating panels/larger capacity heating unit, additional benches and other consideration for larger units.